Swiss authorities say seized documents from sports agency in FIFA probe

 A representative for Kentaro, which is listed in the Swiss commercial registry as having entered liquidation proceedings last year, could not be reached.
 Numbers listed for the firm in Wil and London were disconnected.

-The seizure happened the same day Swiss authorities said they had opened criminal proceedings on suspicion of mismanagement and money laundering over the decisions to stage the 2018 and 2022 FIFA football World Cups in Russia and Qatar.
-That was also the day U.S. prosecutors announced charges against 14 football officials and sports business figures in a separate corruption probe.
+The seizure happened the same day Swiss authorities said they had opened criminal proceedings on suspicion of mismanagement and money laundering over the decisions to stage the 2018 and 2022 FIFA soccer World Cups in Russia and Qatar.
+That was also the day U.S. prosecutors announced charges against 14 soccer officials and sports business figures in a separate corruption probe.

-The news was first reported by on the website of German daily Bild.